 We started off in an all-white watery oasis: the Viceroy Los Cabos, which manages to balance a striking minimalistic design with a relaxed atmosphere.
 Nestled along the sandy beachfront, the hotel has eight blocks of buildings with mirrored water flooring all along the edges of the building with a pathway leading to the iconic bird-nest restaurant and central islands of the oval pool.

-Technology is a big part of the stay here, with all rooms having customizable lighting, aromatherapy, and a personal Alexa.
-Decked out with 65-inch smart TV and an iPod dock – the high-tech infusion has been created in a way that feels natural and welcoming.
+Technology is a big part of the stay here, with all rooms having customisable lighting, aromatherapy, and a personal Alexa.
+Decked out with 65-inch smart TV, the high-tech infusion has been created in a way that feels natural and welcoming.
 Our room layout is an open plan space with light wood accents allowing the natural setting to speak for itself, panoramic views of the Pacific Ocean through the floor-to-ceiling windows which open onto the private balcony with a very alluring jacuzzi.

 What to do – explore the town